csams/extraction/README.md

 acc.process(ext, "/path/to/sosreport.tar.gz")
 ~~~

-If data files already exist in the directory, the Accumulator picks up where the
+If files already exist in the directory, the Accumulator picks up where the
-previous Accumulator left off.
+previous one left off.

 To combine multiple accumulators, do the following:
 ~~~